bcgov/aps-infra-platform/documentation/how-to/sdx-onboarding.md

 ## System Owner role assignment

-This is performed by the SDX Operator to assign system owners access to manage their systems and services.
+This is performed by the Organization Admin to assign system owners access to manage their systems and services.

 The `System Owner` is able to register new subsystems and services